-Entities are also advised to take note of an additional document updated by the FATF on 30 June 2020: Jurisdictions under Increased Monitoring.3
+Entities are also advised to take note of an additional document updated by the FATF on February 2021: Jurisdictions under Increased Monitoring.3

 In this document the FATF has identified a number of jurisdictions that have strategic AML/CFT deficiencies.
-When the FATF places a jurisdiction under increased monitoring, it means the country has committed to resolve swiftly the identified strategic deficiencies within agreed timeframes and is subject to increased monitoring.
-However, on 28 April 2020, the FATF decided on a general pause in the review process for jurisdictions under increased monitoring with the exception of Iceland and Mongolia.
+When the FATF places a jurisdiction under increased monitoring, it means the country has committed to resolve swiftly the identified strategic deficiencies within agreed timeframes and is subject to increased monitoring during the process.